sahilraj3733/AI_DRIVEN_MEDICAL_ASSISTANT/README.md

-# Llama2 Medical Bot
+# Llama2 Medical Assistant Bot

-The Llama2 Medical Bot is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
-This README will guide you through the setup and usage of the Llama2 Medical Bot.
+The Llama-2 Medical Bot is an AI-driven application designed to provide medical-related information and answers to user queries.
+It integrates advanced language models with a retrieval-augmented generation (RAG) pipeline to deliver accurate and concise responses, leveraging context from a vector database and user chat history.

 ## Table of Contents